yogendrajs/Google-News-Feed/README.md

 Now, type `npm run dev` to start the development server, and your app is running at http://localhost:3000/.
 <br>

-Although, the App has already been hosted at https://news.reactapp.cf/.<br>
+Although, the App has already been hosted at https://news.reactapp.cf/ or at https://news-3c874.web.app/.<br>
 Happy Coding:)